MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 # Behavior Based Web Application Firewall (WAF)
+## Overview

-This project implements a defensive and educational Web Application Firewall (WAF) designed to analyze incoming HTTP requests and identify abnormal behavior using scoring-based detection logic.
+This repository presents a behavior-based Web Application Firewall (WAF) implemented in Python and integrated as a FastAPI middleware.

+The system inspects incoming HTTP requests in real time and applies scoring-based behavioral analysis to decide whether a request should be allowed, logged, or blocked.

 ## Scope & Goals